Five Bonus Tips on What to Wear for Family Photos in Seattle

 Warm kids are happy kids (trust me, my kids do not cooperate or think of anything else besides being cold).
 However, do not expect your children to take their coat on and off in between photos.
 Once their coat is on, it likely will not come off.
 And there is not truly a time where we aren’t possibly taking photos as I use the movement between spots within a location as an opportunity to capture the kids racing each other, playing with dad, or to get those sweet details of how they reach for your hand for help across the river rocks.

-If your kids do not have a coat you like for family photos, simply plan their outfits with plenty of layers, or select a time of year that will be warmer.
+If your kids do not have a coat you like for family photo outfit ideas, simply plan for plenty of layers or select a time of year that will be warmer.

-Tip #5 Try on your outfit before picture day.
+Tip #5 Try on your outfit ideas before your family photoshoot.

 With this tip, it does not hurt to have your entire family try on their outfit ahead of time.
-Last thing you want is to find out that nice shirt you bought for your son a few weeks ago doesn’t fit because he had a major growth spurt (I have had that happen too!).
+The last thing you want is to find out that nice shirt you bought for your son a few weeks ago doesn’t fit because he had a major growth spurt.

 Comments +